CS2103AUG2016-T13-C1/addressbook-level4/docs/UserGuide.md

 #### Set an event to a task : `setevent`
 Sets an event to the specified task from the task manager.<br>
 Format: `setevent TASK_INDEX EVENT_NAME [sd/START_DATE] [st/START_TIME] [ed/END_DATE] [et/END_TIME]`

+> Sets an event to the task at the specified `TASK_INDEX`.
+  The index refers to the index number shown in the most recent listing.<br>
+  The index **must be a positive integer** 1, 2, 3, ...

 Examples:
 * `list`<br>